Mosamorphing/WTF-React/09_Hooks/readme.md

 }
 ```

-In more simpler terms, the cleanup function is telling the useEffect hook to "turn off" the timer when it is no longer in such such that we don't end up having needless renders and memory leaks.
-In the above example, if for instance you set up an interval in the useEffect hook without providing a cleanup function, the interval will continue to run even after the component has been unmounted.
-This means that the callback function you've defined in the interval will keep getting called, even though the component is no longer visible on the screen.
-Each time the interval callback function is called, it will try to update the component's state (in this case, the count state).
-However, since the component has already been unmounted, React will not be able to actually update the UI.
-Instead, React will try to "re-render" the component, even though it's not visible anymore.
-These unnecessary re-renders can lead to performance issues in your application, as React has to do extra work to handle these useless updates.
-It's just like cleaning up your dishes before using them again, that's what the cleanup function does.
+In simpler terms, the cleanup function tells the `useEffect` hook to "turn off" the timer when it's no longer needed, preventing unnecessary renders and memory leaks.
+In the example above, if you set up an interval in the `useEffect` hook without providing a cleanup function, the interval would continue to run even after the component has been unmounted.
+This means the callback function defined in the interval would keep getting called, even though the component is no longer visible on the screen.

+Each time the interval callback is called, it would try to update the component's state (in this case, the `count` state).
+However, since the component is already unmounted, React wouldn't be able to update the UI.
+Instead, React would attempt to "re-render" the component, even though it's not visible anymore.
+These unnecessary re-renders can lead to performance issues because React has to handle these redundant updates.
+It's similar to cleaning up your dishes before using them again—this is exactly what the cleanup function does.

-# 2. useReducer
+# 2. `useReducer`

-The useReducer hook works similarly to the useState hook, but it's more suitable for complex state logic.
-UseReducer allows you to keep track of multiple pieces of state and handle state changes in a more organized way.
-It allows you to define a reducer function that encloses your state update logic, making it easier to manage states in your react application.
-Here is a simple example, similar to the example in lecture 6 on useStates -- the counter example.
+The `useReducer` hook works similarly to the `useState` hook but is more suitable for managing complex state logic. `useReducer` allows you to track multiple pieces of state and handle state changes in a more organized manner.
+It lets you define a reducer function that encapsulates your state update logic, making state management easier in your React application.
+Here's a simple example, similar to the counter-example in the useState lesson:

 ```javascript
 import { useReducer } from "react";